 High School Curriculum

-In 2015, the Legislature passed Senate Bill 5433 modifying the original 2005 legislation, now requiring the Since Time Immemorial: Tribal Sovereignty in Washington State or other tribally-developed curriculum be taught in all schools.
-The use of the Since Time Immemorial curriculum has been endorsed by all 29 federally recognized tribes.
+In 2015, the Legislature passed Senate Bill 5433, modifying the original 2005 legislation, requiring the Since Time Immemorial: Tribal Sovereignty in Washington State or other tribally-developed curriculum be taught in all schools.
+The Since Time Immemorial curriculum has been endorsed by all 29 federally recognized tribes.

-The resources below support the integration of tribal history lessons with your existing high school curriculum.
+The resources below support integrating tribal history lessons with your existing high school curriculum.

 U.S. History-11th Grade